• Menu

 You may also enjoy our 30-second video of boating through the mangroves of Celestun.

-We would like to thank the Yucatan Travel, and Visit Mexicofor their assistance for our 4 days in Merida and the Yucatan.
-In our visit to Celestun, our transport to and from Merida was sponsored as well as our boat ride.
-Our accommodation at the Wyndham Hotel in Merida was sponsored for our stay, we thank the management and staff for taking good care of us.
-We thank George our driver and Maria from Yucatan Travel for looking after us so well.
+We want to thank the Yucatan Travel, and Visit Mexico for their assistance for our 4 days in Merida and the Yucatan.
+During our visit to Celestun, our transport to and from Merida was sponsored, as well as our boat ride.
+Our accommodation at the Wyndham Hotel in Merida was sponsored for our stay; we thank the management and staff for taking good care of us.
+We thank George, our driver, and Maria from Yucatan Travel for looking after us so well.
 As always, our opinions are our own.

-We have our own To Travel Too Travel Shop with 800 travel-related products that we use ourselves or we have been given recommendations by other travel bloggers or travellers.
-Travel safer and smarter with our products.
+We have our own To Travel Too Travel Shop with 800 travel-related products that we use ourselves or other travel bloggers or travellers have given us recommendations.
+Travel safer and more innovative with our products.

 In conclusion, Celestun offers a unique and unforgettable experience for visitors to the Yucatan Peninsula.
 From its stunning natural beauty to its rich cultural heritage, this small fishing village has something to offer everyone.
 Whether it’s exploring the awe-inspiring flamingo sanctuary, cruising along the mangrove-lined estuary, or simply relaxing on pristine beaches, Celestun is a hidden gem waiting to be discovered.
 So next time you find yourself in the Yucatan Peninsula, don’t miss out on all that Celestun has to offer – it will surely leave you with memories that last a lifetime.